 Hmong Americans are less likely than the average American to have a household income over $50,000, be employed, or be a college graduate.
 But the livelihoods of these families, which […]

 Christian Edlagan is the Events and Conferences Manager at the Washington Center for Equitable Growth.
-Prior to joining Equitable Growth, he was a Project Assistant at the National Endowment for Democracy (NED).
-He previously provided outreach and digital communications support for various non-profits and projects, including Groundswell Energy, the United Nations Free & Equal campaign, and AARP NY.
-A proud Filipino New Yorker, Christian serves on the Board of Trustees of the National Association of Asian American Professionals, DC Chapter (NAAAP-DC) and was recently Chair of the Board of Directors with the Conference on Asian Pacific American Leadership, focused on improving public service leadership opportunities for Asian Americans and Pacific Islanders.
+Prior to this role, he organized international conferences at the National Endowment for Democracy (NED).
+He previously provided outreach and digital communications support for various non-profits and projects, including Groundswell’s Clean Energy program, the United Nations Free & Equal campaign, and AARP NY.
+A proud Filipino New Yorker, Christian serves on the Board of Trustees of the National Association of Asian American Professionals, DC Chapter (NAAAP-DC) and was recently Chair of the Board of Directors of the Conference on Asian Pacific American Leadership (CAPAL), focused on improving public service leadership opportunities for under-represented people of color.
 He graduated from Loyola University New Orleans with a B.A. in Political Science, and has worked and studied in Belgium, Bulgaria, Canada, and Estonia.